jsign/timing-attack/README.md

 ```

 # Further work
-This is just an initial exploration of the problem.
-Further work might improve significantly precision, performance, configurability, parameters-range stats, and enabling to use attacker as a library rather than a tool.
+This is just an initial exploration/play with the problem.

+Further work might involve:
+- calculate p values for base vs target case
+- improve configurability of confidence-interval %
+- automatic stop when reasonable conclusion can be found
+- more modularization between data gathering, analysis, and visualization
+- automatic concurrency decision (more concurrency, more jitter)
+- graphs with data
+- rate limiting

 # License
-timing-attack is licenced under the MIT license.
+timing-attack is licenced under the (MIT license)[https://github.com/jsign/timing-attack/blob/master/LICENSE].